-Contractor must store and dispense Naloxone in accordance with the specifications outlined in this Attachment 3: Naloxone Specifications.
+Contractor must store and ensure Kiosks are stocked with Naloxone in accordance with the specifications outlined in this Attachment 3: Naloxone Specifications.
+Contractor may either obtain Naloxone in the form of nasal spray, at no cost from NDP, or purchase, as requested and when directed by the County.

-- 1. Product Specifications: - a) Each individual carton (box) of Naloxone 4 mg intranasal spray must include two prefilled, single-use intranasal spray devices in blister packages, of which each device contains one single dose of four milligrams (4 mg) of Federal Food and Drug Administration (FDA)-approved Naloxone Hydrochloride medication. - b) The individual carton width × depth × height dimensions, in inches ["], of Naloxone are 2.98" × 2.39" × 5.61" (7.57 centimeters [cm] × 6.07 cm × 14.25 cm).
+- 1. Product Specifications: - a) Each individual carton (box) of Naloxone 4 mg intranasal spray must include two prefilled, single-use intranasal spray devices in blister packages, of which each device contains one single dose of four milligrams (4 mg) of Federal Food and Drug Administration (FDA)-approved Naloxone Hydrochloride medication. - b) The individual carton width \times depth \times height dimensions, in inches ["], of Naloxone are 2.98" \times 2.39" \times 5.61" (7.57 centimeters [cm] \times 6.07 cm \times 14.25 cm).
 Cartons of any other size specifications must be submitted to Public Health for approval prior to purchase. - c) The manufacturer's Instructions for Use must be included in each carton (containing two single-use devices) of Naloxone Hydrochloride Injection (HCI) nasal spray. - 2.
 Obtaining Naloxone Required Registration with the California Department of Health Care Services (DHCS) Naloxone Distribution Project (NDP) on behalf of Public Health: - a) Prior to or upon Contract award, Contractor must apply to DHCS NDP, as an affiliate of Public Health, in order to obtain Naloxone 4 mg intranasal spray.
-Contractor may complete an online application by accessing the website: https://aurrerahealthgroup.qualtrics.com/jfe/form/SV_3aqWz9n74FH7tVs. - b) DHCS NDP registration processing currently takes approximately four weeks.
-By no later than two weeks after Contract award, Contractor must submit to Public Health proof of either application to or registration with California DHCS NDP. - c) If Contractor is already approved to obtain Naloxone via DHCS NDP, Contractor must provide such proof to County, either as part of its Bid submission or upon Contract award. - d) As part of its NDP registration, Contractor must follow all instructions and satisfy all requirements of DHCS NDP to remain in good standing, including but not limited to: - i.
-Furnish a copy of a valid and active business license, Federal Employer ID Number (FEIN), employer W-9, or tax-exempt letter indicating that they are submitting a DHCS NDP application as part of the Public Health NDP; - ii.
+Contractor may complete an online application by accessing the website: https://aurrerahealthgroup.gualtrics.com/ife/form/SV 3agWz9n74FH7tVs. - b) DHCS NDP registration processing currently takes approximately four weeks.
+By no later than two weeks after Contract award, Contractor must submit to Public Health proof of either application to or registration with California DHCS NDP. - c) If Contractor is already approved to obtain Naloxone via DHCS NDP, Contractor must provide such proof to County, either as part of its Bid submission or upon Contract award. - d) As part of its NDP registration, Contractor must follow all instructions and satisfy all requirements of DHCS NDP to remain in good standing, including but not limited to: - Furnish a copy of a valid and active business license, Federal Employer ID Number (FEIN), employer W-9, or tax-exempt letter indicating that they are submitting a DHCS NDP application as part of the Public Health NDP; - ii.
 Provide DHCS NDP with a comprehensive summary explaining the quantity of Naloxone requested and a document detailing the policies and procedures for Naloxone distribution including inventory, tracking, and distribution plan for Naloxone received through the NDP; - iii.
 Provide DHCS NDP any other documents required for Contractor's organization type.